emodjeska/ticket-lifecycle/README.md

 ![image](https://github.com/emodjeska/ticket-lifecycle/assets/143763072/1f92da45-c537-40d4-bfec-f2d561974c5e)

 That is the end of today's tutorial, we have outlined the lifecycle of a ticket in OS Ticket.
-Be sure to clean up and delete your resources in Azure so that you do not run into any issues later on.

 Thank you for joining me today.